smped/ngsReports/README.md

 ## Installation
 To install required packages follows the instructions below.
 Currently you need to install the fastqcTheoreticalGC package seperately.

-**NB: This package is currently only compatible with Bioconductor <=3.6**.
-This will be rectified shortly.

 ```
 source("https://bioconductor.org/biocLite.R")